joshrmcdaniel/overseerr-requests-bot/README.md

 - Searching overseerr and requesting from an item

 # Known issues
-- Pagination is not implemented, will error out after 20 results.
+- ~~Pagination is not implemented, will error out after 20 results.~~
+- View code could be better

+# TODO
+- add requests embed
+- error handling
+- add better logging on the api module